shczhen/docs/sql-statements/sql-statement-insert.md

 ---
-title: 挿入| TiDBSQLステートメントリファレンス
+title: INSERT | TiDB SQL Statement Reference
-summary: TiDBデータベースでのINSERTの使用法の概要。
+summary: An overview of the usage of INSERT for the TiDB database.
 ---

 # 入れる {#insert}